This post was last updated Aug. 1, 2022.

 While we’ve all had sellers who want top dollar for their home, it’s your job to give them a realistic valuation based on market value and to warn them of the pitfalls of overpricing their property.

-Failing to put things in writing
+Failure to agree in writing

 The days of doing business on a handshake are over.
 It is vital for you to put all agreements in writing, including any changes that may come about during the course of a transaction.